 Customize your calendar with Amoret Script and Quicksand.
 Using a script font for your main headline text gives the calendar a personal touch.
 Quicksand is a thin and rounded font, which makes it look clean on the page and easy to read.

 When content planning, delineate your planning sections with a bold sans serif font like Shapiro Heavy.
 Then keep things in the family with the distinctive Shapiro Bantam.

 Personality is the name of the game when using organizational tools.
 You know — look good, feel good, accomplish great things.
 In this design, Dukas adds personality, while Glacial Indifference is used so that the body text is clear.

 Much like a customizable calendar, your daily, weekly, or monthly to-do list can benefit from a personal and friendly vibe.
 Achieve this by pairing Sebastian Bobby with Roboto.
 It’ll develop that familiar personal touch, while also keeping your design modern.

 Font pairings in PicMonkey

-Knowing and using font pairings is important for any design endeavor, especially if said design relates to your branding.
+Lastly, matching fonts is important for any design endeavor, especially if said design relates to your branding.
 PicMonkey Pro Subscribers can create a brand kit for brand fonts, colors, and logos that are frequently needed for use in designs.
 And if you’re a business, consider a business subscription for access to multiple brand kits!